gilphilbert/DIY-Sim-Racing-FFB-Pedal-PCBs/power-board/readme.md

 - ~1s delay allows iSV57T servo to start before the control board
 - XT30 power input connector

+> [!WARNING]
+> Ensure the polarity of the power connectors is correct!
+If you wire the XT30 connector backwards, you **will** do irreprable damage to the board.

 ## Connector selection
 The board will ship with an XT30 connector for power input, but the control board power connector and servo output power connectors will not be populated.
 - Connectors for the control board power